taxbit-open-source/gemini-python/README.md

 - Add test for the cached metaclass

 # Change Log
+*0.0.3*
+- Added kwargs to multiple functions
+- Added the ability to return the status code for the public symbols function

 *0.0.2*
 - Added the timestamp for the past trades endpoint
 - Added the ability to return the status code from the api query